lavoneharris/Business-Continuity-Plan-/README.md

 In the event of serve weather such as flooding or snow we urge all employees to use there best judgement before making the commute to the onsite office to ensure their safety.
 All Kiwi employees are allowed to work from home as long as they have their company laptops and an acceptable internet connection.
 In times of weather related state of emergencies Kiwi’s onsite office will be closed and will not reopen until the state of emergency is over and it is the next business day.  <br>

  <h2>Recovery Time Objective (RTO) and Recovery Point Objective (RPO)</h2>
- RTO and RPO are two parameters which are used in a Business Continuity plan. <br>
+ <strong> RTO</strong>  and <strong> RPO</strong>  are two parameters which are used in a Business Continuity plan. <br>
-RTO is the amount of time a service level or business process must be restored after a disaster.<br>
+<strong> RTO</strong>  is the amount of time a service level or business process must be restored after a disaster.<br>
-RPO is the amount of time that has passed during a disruption before the amount of data lost has exceeded the Business Continuity Plan allowable threshold. <br>
+<strong> RPO</strong>  is the amount of time that has passed during a disruption before the amount of data lost has exceeded the Business Continuity Plan allowable threshold. <br>

  <h2>Triggers of a Business Continuity Plan </h2>
  It is vital that a Business Continuity Plan is triggered at the appropriate time as it being too late or early can reduce its effect. <br>